 The only caveat is that you do have to serve or scoop out the whole pot of rice immediately after it is done cooking.
 There is enough moisture inside the pot that you can fluff and spoon out the rice smoothly without it sticking to the bottom.

 However, if you leave the rice inside the inner pot for some time, the rice sadly sticks due to the starch in the rice.
 And it’s become a hassle to remove the remnants of cooked rice.
 You would end up having to soak the inner pot in water.
 It does come off clean eventually, but there is no way I could save the last piece of rice in the Instant Pot (Update: if you buy this non-stick inner pot, no more waste!).

 Would I continue to make rice in the Instant Pot?
 I would not, because I really don’t like wasting my rice.
-I much prefer to cook the main dish in the Instant Pot that goes well with steamed rice that’s cooked in the rice cooker.
+I prefer to cook the main dish in the Instant Pot and cook rice in the rice cooker.
 Two important appliances that could go hand in hand.

-For those of you who are preparing main dishes with other cooking methods like roasting, pan-frying etc, you can definitely cook your rice in the Instant Pot.
+For those of you who are preparing main dishes with other cooking methods like roasting and pan-frying. you can definitely cook your rice in the Instant Pot.
 Maybe you don’t cook rice very often and prefer not to invest in a rice cooker.
 Or maybe you’re cooking a large batch of rice in advance for freezing purposes.
 Then go ahead to use the Instant Pot.
 That’s what this post is for, and I hope you find it useful.

 Will you cook rice in the Instant Pot?
 Let me know in the comments below.

 - Cook Japanese rice in a pot on the stovetop

 - Cook Japanese rice in a donabe on the stovetop